KBismark/imexjs/README.md

 ## onload
 If a module has other modules that have to be loaded before its executed then, the `onload` property must be set to the callback function.

+**NOTE:**
-**NOTE:** Until this property is set, the dependecies of this module remains unloaded.
+- Until this property is set, the dependecies of this module remains unloaded.
+- Do not set the `onload` property if your module has no dependency.

 ```js
 //Create a module